Waves Basics

 The node that holds at least 1,000 WAVES (by ownership or lease), can participate in block generation and receive block generation rewards and transaction fees.
 The more tokens the node holds, the greater is its chance to add the next block.

 Waves uses an account-based model.
 Each transaction is created on behalf of an account, all assets and data are associated with the account.
 An account has a pair of cryptographically bound keys: a private key that the account uses to sign transactions, and a public key that allows anyone to verify the signature.
 More about account

 To create an account, store keys, and sign transactions, you can use different applications, for example: Waves.Exchange (opens new window) or WavesFX (opens new window) that are developed by the third-party teams from the community, Waves Keeper developed by Waves team or others.

 A decentralized application (dApp) is an application empowered by blockchain.
 A dApp can store data on the blockchain and invoke a script assigned to an account.
 There is, therefore, no centralized database that might be hacked or compromised.
 Any user can view the script code and the result of its invocation.

-To learn more about Waves technology and gain the hands-on skills needed to build dApps, join our free Mastering Web3 with Waves (opens new window) course on Coursera.
+To learn more about Waves technology and gain the hands-on skills needed to build dApps, join our free Mastering Web3 with Waves (opens new window) course.